 “No, that sort of fell apart.
 The drummer left us and I think we’d all had enough.
 Things move on.
 I’ve a new venture now.
 I’m in a gypsy jazz trio with a couple of great musicians – fiddle and bass players.”

 “Oh, shame about your rock band.
 I really liked it.”

-“My new band is exciting and we’re really going places.
-I think I prefer the music.
-We’re going to France this summer to the Django Rheinhardt Festival to play with the best gypsy jazz bands in the world.
+“Yeah but my new band is very exciting and we’re really going places.
+I actually prefer the style of music.
+Maybe it’s my age.
+We’ve arranged to go to France this summer to the Django Rheinhardt Festival and play with the best gypsy jazz bands in the world.
 You’ll have to come and see us.”

 The smell as we walked back in was wonderful and nostalgic, reminded me of all the other meals I’d had on Sundays.
-Vegetarian food can be just as delicious as carnivorous food.
-I’d tried telling some of my mates back in Crewe that but they all dismissed the idea.
+Vegetarian food can be just as delicious as food for carnivores.
+I’d tried telling that to some of my mates back in Crewe that but they all dismissed the idea.
 If only they weren’t so narrow minded.
-Anyway Wendy had cooked an Italian dish with aubergines, mozzarella and Parmesan cheeses and a tomato, onion and basil sauce which we had with garlic bread and salad.
-She proudly announced that she’d baked the bread and grown the onions and garlic.
-She and John had a separate dish without the cheese which looked very bland.
+Anyway Wendy had cooked roasted stuffed cauliflower and chickpea curry, jacket potatoes which we had with garlic bread and salad.
+And for a pudding we had summer pudding with soya cream.
+She proudly announced that she’d baked the bread and grown the fruits for the pudding.
 She’d also cooked some chips and sausages for Jock who was very unadventurous with his diet.

 I was dropped at the station soon after lunch.
-I was very excited and, if I’m honest, a little nervous, about my date with Sophie and I wanted to have plenty of time to get ready.
+I was very excited and, if I’m honest, a little nervous about my date with Sophie and I wanted to have plenty of time to get ready.
 I wasn’t sure what to wear and what I’d thought of as a good idea before, going bowling, seemed a bit odd now even though Sophie had assured me only last night that she loved the idea.
-I tried to read my book on the journey home in an attempt to take my mind off it but ended up dozing.
+I tried to read my book on the train journey home in an attempt to occupy my mind but ended up dozing.